 - Skyping and phoning their grandparents in the UK independently

-- Encouraging them to chat to other kids who play in our street
+- Encouraging them to chat with other kids who play in our street

 - Teaching them how to introduce themselves to people

 We try to encourage our children’s natural curiosity and interest in others.
 Children’s conversations tend to revolve around themselves and their own interests.
 Developing empathy and an interest in others is essential to keeping a conversation going.
 We challenge our boys to find out things about other kids in their class like:

 - Who has a sibling in the same year as yours?